danielwhatmuff/kube-aws-docker/README.md

-# kube-aws CLI for building Kubernetes on AWS - built from Debian
+# kube-aws CLI for building Kubernetes on AWS - built from Ubuntu base

 # Requirements